Set up your shopping list for a mudroom

 Why?
 In the winter months, reversing the blade direction invites cold air toward the ceiling.
 Then, cold air mixes with the warm air to make walls toasty.
 Additionally, in multi-units with baseboard heating where some rooms are hotter than others, winter air circulation helps balance the temperature overall.

 Why?
-It is never a bad idea to have a first-aid kit, along with other supplies that would be needed during an emergency.
+It is never a bad idea to have flame-resistant supplies.
 Regardless of whether you live in a city prone to hurricanes, tornadoes, floods or earthquakes, keeping accessible supplies near an exit or entrance door makes it that much easier to find.
 You clearly won’t need them on an everyday basis, but just like having pet insurance, auto insurance or homeowners insurance, the goal is to have it before an emergency can happen.

 4. Rubber doormat